google/gapid/gapis/api/vulkan/README.md

 query information about any call in the program.

 ## Performance
-We are still tuning performance for Vulkan in GAPID.
+We are still tuning performance for Vulkan in AGI.
 For Posix based platforms we handle persistently mapped coherent memory efficiently, but for Windows this is currently in progress.
 Large blocks of mapped coherent memory can greatly reduce replay performance and increase trace size.